chettyarun/chettyarun.github.io/content/posts/Your-first-designer/index.md

 description: Hiring your first designer
 ---

-While there's no end to the list of qualities the first designer at an early stage startup should have, one big quality I keep telling founders to look for is to find designers who will believe in their vision from day 0.
+Your first designer should have a lot of qualities.
+But most importantly, they must believe in your startup's vision right from day 0.
 You don't want a designer who's joining you only for building up their portfolio.
 You'll find a lot of designers who are transactional.
 And, a lot of designers whose primary focus stops at, "I am here at an early stage startup to build a kickass portfolio for myself."

 There's nothing wrong in that mentality.
 Designers (and everyone out there) should be selfish.
 But, that's not a mentality that'll work at early stage startups.
 That's not a mentality that'll fit well for founders who want to setup a great design function at their startups and see great design in their products.